jakemmarsh/acadeME/README.md

 ### Sample .env configuration file

 Below is a `.env` file (with any actual keys/credentials removed).
-This same structure can be used to add any extra configuration information you may need, available at `process.env.*` while running.
+This same structure can be used to add any extra configuration information you may need, available at `process.env.*` while running on the server-side.

 ```
 DB_USER=''